baggepinnen/ControlSystemIdentification.jl/docs/src/examples/evaporator.md

 plot(d, layout=6)
 ```

 We split the data in two, and use the first part for estimation and the second for validation.
 A model of order around 8 is reasonable (the paper uses 6-13).
-This system requires zeroD=false to be able to capture a direct feedthrough, otherwise the fit will always be rather poor.
+This system requires the option `zeroD=false` to be able to capture a direct feedthrough, otherwise the fit will always be rather poor.
 ```@example evaporator
 dtrain = d[1:end÷2]
 dval = d[end÷2:end]

 model,_ = newpem(dtrain, 8, zeroD=false)
+nothing # hide
 ```

 ```@example evaporator
 predplot(model, dval, h=1, layout=d.ny)
 predplot!(model, dval, h=5, ploty=false)
 ```
-The figures above show the result of predicting $h=\left{1, 5\right}$ steps into the future.
+The figures above show the result of predicting $h={1, 5}$ steps into the future.

 We can visualize the estimated model in the frequency domain as well.
 ```@example evaporator